Program Directors and Mentors

 The Career MODE Program is supported by administrators with project management experience with diverse consituencies.

 Career MODE Mentors have established research portfolios in -omics and data science, bringing together a wealth of experience from across the nation at different institutions.
+Below is a brief but incomplete list of scientists that previously served or agreed to participate as Omics or Data mentors for this program.

 Name Specific expertise Institution General expertise